 Pippa Milne is former Associate Curator, International Art, QAGOMA and now Senior Curator, Monash Gallery of Art.

-Sophie Rose is Assistant Curator, International Art, QAGOMA.
+Sophie Rose is former Assistant Curator, International Art, QAGOMA.

 1 John Berger and Michael Dibb, Ways of Seeing, Penguin, London, 1972, p.47.